A Survey of Reinforcement Learning for Large Reasoning Models: Foundational Components

 \paragraph{Structured Sampling.} Structured sampling controls not only what is sampled but also the topology of reasoning traces, aligning generation, credit assignment, and compute reuse with the underlying structure of problem solving.
 By organizing rollouts as trees or through shared and segmented prefixes, these methods enable node-level rewards, improved reuse of partial computations (e.g., KV caches), and greater sample efficiency under memory and budget constraints.
 We highlight two representative approaches: \begin{itemize} \item \textbf{Search-driven Tree Rollouts:} Other works leverage Monte Carlo Tree Search (MCTS) for tree-format response generation using the classic phases: initialization, selection, expansion, and backpropagation.
 They view a single inference as a tree rather than a single chain, and assign rewards at the node level, which can produce a more dense/fine-grained process signal. \citet{hou2025treerl} propose TreeRL, an on-policy tree search framework that outperforms traditional Chain-of-Thought RL (ChainRL) while substantially reducing computational overhead through more efficient search strategies.
 Concurrently, ToTRL \citep{wu2025totrl} introduces a Tree-of-Thought–guided training paradigm in synthetic puzzle environments, enabling emergent generalization to out-of-distribution tasks such as mathematical reasoning.
 Additionally, \citet{yang2025treerpo} integrate MCTS into training pipelines to generate rule-based, fine-grained process rewards, improving reward signal granularity and fidelity in policy optimization. \item \textbf{Shared-prefix or Segment-wise Schemes:} While these tree search methods enrich exploration and provide fine-grained rewards, their sample efficiency remains a limitation.
 Some works design segmented/shared prefix sampling to improve generation efficiency~\citep{guo2025segment, yang2025treerpo, hou2025treerl, li2025treepo}.
 SPO~\citep{guo2025segment}, TreeRPO~\citep{yang2025treerpo}, TreeRL~\citep{hou2025treerl}, FR3E~\citep{zheng2025first}, and ARPO~\citep{dong2025agentic} conduct additional sampling starting from previously generated prefix.
-TreePO~\citep{li2025treepo} implements a segment-wise tree sampling algorithm that alleviates the KV cache burden, reducing the GPU hours for training, and improving sampling efficiency. \end{itemize}
+TreePO~\citep{li2025treepo} implements a segment-wise tree sampling algorithm that alleviates the KV cache burden, reducing the GPU hours for training, and improving sampling efficiency. \cite{ji2025tree} introduce Tree-GRPO, a tree-based RL method for improving agentic tasks in LLMs using structured sampling and process-level rewards derived from sparse outcome supervision. \end{itemize}